 Intel Processors Comparison:- A CPU or processor is the most important part of a computer (i3, i5, i7, i9, Xeon, Celeron, Pentium, Atom, etc).

 Let me clarify that the high-end CPUs (such as i9 9900k) is not for everyone.
-If you do the basic tasks such as watching videos, listening videos, browsing the web or little gaming then the i3 processor of 7th or even 6th gen would be perfect.
+If you do the basic tasks such as watching videos, listening to videos, browsing the web or little gaming then the i3 processor of 7th or even 6th gen would be perfect.

 For gamers, according to today’s needs, any next-gen CPU which have at least four cores in it is suitable for gaming.

 If you are a serious video editor or programmer then only you required a powerful CPU like i7 8700k or i9 9900k.

 But the only CPU is not responsible for good performance.
-With a good CPU, you should have an SSD or a faster hard drive, higher RAM (8GB at least), and a good graphics card with capable PSU.
+With a good CPU, you should have an SSD or a faster hard drive, higher RAM (8GB at least), and a good graphics card with a capable PSU.
 These things boost the speed of the PC and make it faster.

 Summary:- Intel Core i5 is made for mainstream users who care about performance, an Intel Core i7 is made for enthusiasts and high-end users.
 I3 would be for price-sensitive entry-level applications/ needs.
-Only extreme users need to consider Intel’s Core i9-Series -which is a class of processor which is in a market segment above I7 as well.
+Only extreme users need to consider Intel’s Core i9-Series -which is a class of processor that is in a market segment above I7 as well.